William Strauss: Career

+Capitol Steps

 In 1981, Strauss organized a group of senate staffers to perform satirical songs at the annual office Christmas party of his employer, Senator Percy.
 The group was so successful that Strauss went on to co-found a professional satirical troupe, the Capitol Steps, with Elaina Newport.
 The Capitol Steps was a $3 million company with more than 40 employees who performed at venues across the country until shutting down in 2021.
-As director, Strauss wrote many of the songs, performed regularly off Broadway, and recorded 27 albums.
+As director, Strauss wrote many of the songs, performed regularly off Broadway, and recorded 29 albums with the Capitol Steps.

 During the 1990s, Strauss developed another career as an historian and pop sociologist, examining how generational differences shape attitudes, behaviors, and the course of history.
 He wrote seven books on social generations with Neil Howe, beginning with Generations in 1991.
 In 1997, Strauss and Howe founded LifeCourse Associates, a publishing, speaking, and consulting company built on their generational theory.
 As a partner at LifeCourse, Strauss worked as a corporate, nonprofit, education, and government affairs consultant.

-In 1999, Strauss received a diagnosis of pancreatic cancer.
-This prompted him to found the Cappies, a program to inspire the next generation of theater performers and writers.
-Now an international program including hundreds of high schools, Cappies allows students to attend and review each other's plays and musicals, publish reviews in major newspapers, and hold Tonys-style Cappies award Galas, in which Strauss acted as MC for the Fairfax County program.
+In 1999, Strauss received a diagnosis of pancreatic cancer, which led him to found the Cappies, a program to inspire the next generation of theater performers and writers.
+Now an international program including hundreds of high schools, Cappies allows students to attend and review each other's plays and musicals, publish reviews in major newspapers, and hold Tonys-style Cappies award Galas, in which Strauss acted as MC for the Fairfax County, Virginia program.
 Strauss also founded Cappies International Theater, a summer program in which top Cappies winners perform plays and musicals written by teenagers.
 In 2006 and 2007, Strauss advised creative teams of students who wrote two new musicals, Edit:Undo and Senioritis.
 Senioritis was made into a movie that was released in 2007.